rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 echo "manual_cache_clean: True" > /etc/cloud/cloud.cfg.d/99-manual.cfg
 ```

-Since vsphere now uses cloud-init via the vmware tools to configure the network of a centos8 guest machine, it must be installed.
+Since VSphere now uses cloud-init via the VMware Tools to configure the network of a centos8 guest machine, it must be installed.
 However, if you do nothing, the configuration will be applied on the first reboot and everything will be fine.
-But on the next reboot, cloud-init will not receive any new information from vsphere.
+But on the next reboot, cloud-init will not receive any new information from VSphere.
 In these cases, without information about what to do, cloud-init will reconfigure the VM's network interface to use DHCP, and you will loose your static configuration.

-As this is not the behavior we want, we need to specify to cloud-init not to delete its cache automatically, and therefore to reuse the configuration information it received during its first reboot whenever it is needed (i.e. at each reboot).
+As this is not the behavior we want, we need to specify to cloud-init not to delete its cache automatically, and therefore to reuse the configuration information it received during its first reboot and each reboot after that.

 For this, we create a file `/etc/cloud/cloud.cfg.d/99-manual.cfg` with the `manual_cache_clean: True` directive.

 !!!
 Note
-    This implies that if you need to re-apply a network configuration via vsphere's customization tool (which, in normal use, should be quite rare), you will have to delete the cloud-init cache yourself.
+    This implies that if you need to re-apply a network configuration via VSphere's customization tool (which, in normal use, should be quite rare), you will have to delete the cloud-init cache yourself.

 The rest of the script is commented and does not require more details

-You can check the bento project (https://github.com/chef/bento/tree/master/packer_templates) to get more ideas of what can be done in this part of the automation process.
+You can check the [Bento project](https://github.com/chef/bento/tree/master/packer_templates) to get more ideas of what can be done in this part of the automation process.

 ## Template creation

-It's time now to launch packer and check that the creation process, completely automatic, works well.
+Now it's time to launch Packer and check that the creation process, which is completely automatic, works well.

-For this, simply launch this command line:
+Simply enter this at the command line:

 ```
 ./packer build -var-file=~/.vsphere-secrets.json rockylinux8/template.json
 ```

-you can quickly go to vsphere and admire the work.
+You can quickly go to VSphere and admire the work.

-You will see the machine being created, started, and if you launch a console, you will see the automatic entry of commands and the installation process do itself.
+You will see the machine being created, started, and if you launch a console, you will see the automatic entry of commands and the installation process.

-At the end of the creation, you will find in vsphere your template ready to use.
+At the end of the creation, you will find your template ready to use in VSphere.

-## Deploiement part
+## Deployment part

 This documentation would not be complete without the automatic deployment part of the template.

-For this, we will use a simple ansible playbook, which uses the `vmware_guest` module.
+For this, we will use a simple Ansible playbook, which uses the `vmware_guest` module.

 This playbook that we provide you, must be adapted to your needs and your way of doing things.